pyOpenSci/python-package-guide/package-structure-code/declare-dependencies.md

 `python -m pip install ".[tests]"`

-In some cases you may see syntax without the quotes in guidebooks or contributing guides like the example below:
+In some cases you may see commands without the quotes in guidebooks or contributing guides like the example below:

 `python -m pip install yourPackage[tests]`